New Zealand's Next Top Model season 1: Episode 9: The Girls Go Down Under

-Each girl was paired with a student designer, whose task it was to create an outfit out of secondhand clothes that, altogether, came to less than $40.
+Each contestant was paired with a student designer, whose task it was to create an outfit out of secondhand clothes for less than $40.
 The girls then modelled their outfit down a catwalk.
-Christobelle's was avant garde.
-Teryl-Leigh was not impressed with hers.
 There were two winners of the challenge for this week: Ruby and Christobelle.
-They were treated to a spa.
+They were treated to a spa visit.

 For their photoshoot, this week the girls were asked to portray an emotion.
 The emotion was to replace the often-seen cigarette that featured in photos and in film in the circa 1950s era.

-The girls went overseas - to Sydney, Australia - for their elimination.
+The contestants travel to Sydney, Australia for the elimination.
 Here they were told that Australia was merely a pit-stop; the remaining girls would travel on to Los Angeles.
-Most of the Girls Photo's were praised especially Ruby, Laura & Victoria but Lucy had the weakest photo.
+Most of the girls photo's were praised especially Ruby, Laura & Victoria but Lucy had the weakest photo.
 Lucy and Hosanna were in the bottom two.
 The wink which Hosanna gave at the end of her catwalk did not go down well with Sara and she was called out for being too fake.
-Lucy's photo was given negative feedback and the judges wondered if her photos were on plateau.
-Lucy was eliminated in the end.
+Lucy's photo was given negative feedback.
+Lucy was eliminated.